 If love doesn't seek self, what does it seek?
 Others!
 Love is giving, outward moving, beneficent.
 And God, who is love, built reality to operate in harmony with His nature and character of love.
-As Paul says in been clearly seen, being understood from what has been made, so that men are without excuse."
+As Paul says in Romans 1:20, "For since the creation of the world God's invisible qualities-his eternal power and divine nature-have been clearly seen, being understood from what has been made, so that men are without excuse."